lambduli/dfsm-dsl/README.md

 ### States must be declared beforehand!

-### Transition can have an effect and it can also determine target state by executing function instead of declaring name of the state.
+### Transitions can be effectful and it can also determine the target state by executing a function instead of declaring static name of the state.
-#### This means that you can name all actions the same and differentiate between them only by arguments and by the current state.
+#### This means that you can name all the actions the same and differentiate between them only by arguments and by the current state.

 ### Example of the use: